awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

    1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+   1. In the top\-right corner of the AWS Management Console, choose the Region to allocate your Elastic IP address in\.
+The Region of your Elastic IP address should be the same as the Region where you want to create your VPC\.
+This example uses the US West \(Oregon\) Region\.

    1. In the navigation pane, choose **Elastic IPs**\.

    1. Choose **Allocate Elastic IP address**\.

+   1. If the console shows the **Network Border Group** field, keep the default value for it\.

-   1. For **Public IPv4 address pool**, choose one of the following:
+   1. For **Public IPv4 address pool**, choose **Amazon's pool of IPv4 addresses**\.
-      + **Amazon's pool of IPv4 addresses**—If you want an IPv4 address to be allocated from Amazon's pool of IPv4 addresses\.
-      + **My pool of public IPv4 addresses**—If you want to allocate an IPv4 address from an IP address pool that you have brought to your AWS account\.
-This option is disabled if you do not have any IP address pools\.
-      + **Customer owned pool of IPv4 addresses**—If you want to allocate an IPv4 address from a pool created from your on\-premises network for use with an AWS Outpost\.
-This option is disabled if you do not have an AWS Outpost\.

    1. Choose **Allocate**\.

+      Note the allocation ID of the new Elastic IP address because you'll need this information when you create your VPC\.

    For more information about Elastic IP addresses, see [Elastic IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) in the *Amazon EC2 User Guide*\.
 For more information about NAT gateways, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the top\-right corner of the AWS Management Console, choose the region to create your VPC in\.
-This example uses the US West \(Oregon\) region\.
+1. In the top\-right corner of the AWS Management Console, choose the Region to create your VPC in\.
+This example uses the US West \(Oregon\) Region\.

 1. In the upper\-left corner, choose **VPC Dashboard**\.
 To begin creating a VPC, choose **Launch VPC Wizard**\.